• Skip to primary navigation

 • Chowder – the largest and toughest hard clams, usually winding up in chowders.

-If you don’t see them ask the seafood person if the larger clams can be ordered.
+If you don’t see them, ask the seafood person if the larger clams can be ordered.

-ingredients to make New England Clam Chowder
+Ingredients to make New England Clam Chowder

 Let’s start by gathering the ingredients we need to make New England Clam Chowder.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+In Chef Speak, this is called the Mise en Place, which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-How do I make New England Clam Chowder?
+How to make New England Clam Chowder

 **Don’t let the clams cook longer than it takes to steam open.

-Once the clams have steamed open, remove them from the stove and allow to cool until you can safely handle the clams.
+Once the clams have steamed open, remove them from the stove and allow them to cool until you can safely handle the clams.

 Reduce the heat to low and add the flour to the pot to make a roux.
 This will thicken the soup.